rpicamera/PiZCamCard/README.md

 ### Ending
 I think it is NOT kid friendly.
 I tried lots of times myself and found cutting thick paper was not as easy as I expected.
 However, it is cheap and enjoyful ;)

-### what else you need to buy
+### What else you need to buy
-1: M2.5 M2 screw and nut, which I believe every raspberry pi player should have.
+1. M2.5 M2 screw and nut, which I believe every raspberry pi player should have.

-2: Suction cups if you wanted to put it on the window or freezer.
+2. Suction cups if you wanted to put it on the window or freezer.